hercklub/slicing-saber/README.md

 ### View/Mediator
 Mediator acts as an interface between View and Model.
 Processing all logic, getting data, preparing for the final render.
 ### Data
-Static data are defined in Scriptable objects (blade colors) Dynamic data are stored mostly in data models and retrieved by mediators/controllers
+Static data are defined in Scriptable objects.
+Dynamic data are stored mostly in data models and retrieved by mediators/controllers.
 ### Signal
  Events that are dispatched using an event bus that makes information flow easy and highly decoupled.
 ### Commands